 Some UAE companies require employees to have their dependents insured under the same family health insurance plan.
-The reason for this is that it reduces the risk of insurance claim rejections.
-It’s advisable to check with your insurance provider, broker, and employer before purchasing a family health insurance plan.
+The reason for this is to reduce the risk of insurance claim rejections.
+Check in with your insurance provider, broker, and employer before purchasing a family health insurance plan.

 On the other hand, if you’ll only have to sponsor a small family or chosen dependents in the UAE, the health insurance policies may vary as follows:

-Nanny, maid, gardener, or driver health insurance in the UAE has to be processed and funded by the head of the house, who is their visa sponsor by law.
+Nanny, maid, gardener, or driver health insurance in the UAE has to be processed and funded by the head of the house, their visa sponsor, by law.
 In the UAE, the cost of medical insurance plans for domestic workers can begin at around AED 650.

 Compare Health Insurance Plans

 Whether you’re choosing health insurance plans for your dependents or yourself, you’re going to have to research and compare different insurers and plans to find the right one – unless you get help from an insurance broker.